JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ### Polymorphic serialization for destination keys

 On Android, Navigation 3 relies on reflection-based serialization, which is not available when you target non-JVM platforms like iOS.
-To take this into account, the library has two overloads for the `rememberNavBackStack()` function:
+To address this limitation, the library has two overloads for the `rememberNavBackStack()` function:

 * [The first overload](https://developer.android.com/reference/kotlin/androidx/navigation3/runtime/package-summary#rememberNavBackStack(kotlin.Array))
   only takes a set of `NavKey` references and requires a reflection-based serializer.